 To help enable archiving the sequence with the correct dossier (eCTD lifecycle), applicants must state a unique identification of the dossier in the form of a UUID.
 The identifier must be defined with the first sequence of a new dossier (or the first sequence using EU M1 version 3.0 or later), and it must be consistent throughout the eCTD lifecycle.
-The identifier must be changed if - and only if - the eCTD lifecycle is restarted.
-Examples of this are addressed in Section 2.12.3.
+The identifier must not be changed except in certain scenarios, see Section 2.11.3.